SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical3.rst

 You will find the file *Nearest_Genes.txt* in the *results/session3/GATA4_Targets* folder.

-2.2 Target genes - Window-based approach
+Step 2.2: Target genes - Window-based approach
 =================

 The window-based approach looks in a defined window around the TSS of a gene and all candidate regions that are located inside of this window are linked to this gene.
 Call: ::